mikemckiernan/GenerativeAIExamples/docs/rag/evaluation.md

 2. Automated metrics to measure performance of both the context retrieval and response generation.
 3. Human-like evaluation of the generated response from the end-to-end pipeline.

+> ⚠️ **NOTE**
-This tool provides a set of notebooks that show examples of how to address these requirements in an automated fashion.
+This tool provides a set of notebooks that show examples of how to address these requirements in an automated fashion for the default cannonical developer rag example.

 ### Synthetic Data Generation
 Using an existing knowledge base we can synthetically generate question|answer|context triplets using a LLM.
 This tool uses the Llama 2 70B model on [Nvidia AI Playground](https://www.nvidia.com/en-us/research/ai-playground/) for data generation.